 Years ago, I never would have imagined I’d be this excited to talk about how great coconut oil is for face cleansing.
-The idea of putting coconut oil on my face (I use this one) seemed like crazy talk, and I thought coconut oil face cleansing and moisturizing was for “those” kind of people.
+The idea of putting coconut oil on my face (I use this one) seemed like crazy talk, and I thought cleaning your face with coconut oil and using coconut oil as a skin moisturizer was for “those” kind of people.

 And now, I am totally one of them.